 What is Radiography?

-Radiography is an imaging technique using X-rays, gamma rays, or similar ionizing radiation and non-ionizing radiation to view the internal form of an object.
+Radiography is an imaging technique using X-rays, gamma rays, or similar ionizing and non-ionizing radiation to view the internal form of an object.
 Applications of radiography include medical radiography ("diagnostic" and "therapeutic") and industrial radiography.
 Similar techniques are used in airport security (where "body scanners" generally use backscatter X-rays).

 What do Radiologic Techs do?

 Radiographers are primarily responsible for operating X-ray equipment to produce high-quality diagnostic images that aid in diagnosing various patient conditions.
 They specialize in imaging, including sonography, MRI, mammography, computed tomography, and vascular interventional radiography.
 While job descriptions vary widely from role to role, a significant aspect of a radiographer's job revolves around preparing patients for procedures and using their expertise to produce diagnostic images.
 They explain the imaging process to patients, help position patients for exams, and manipulate imaging equipment to get the desired results.
 Radiologic technicians perform the following: